 Like a scientist, the UXA needs to choose the quickest way to solve a problem out of a known list of paths that lead to the same result.
-A UXA is like a doctor – he or she can prescribe you five different type of medicine that will cure your cough but based on all they know about you as a user they choose the one that makes the most sense for you.
+When put into the context of the UI vs UX discussion, a UXA is like a doctor – he or she can prescribe you five different type of medicine that will cure your cough but based on all they know about you as a user they choose the one that makes the most sense for you.

 What do User Interface Designers do?

-In contrast, User Interface designers take the output of a User Experience designer and turn it into a form of art.
+In the contrast of UI vs UX design, User Interface designers take the output of a User Experience designer and turn it into a form of art.
 If the UX designer controls what a person does on a page or inside a flow or funnel, then the job of a UI designer is to define how that page/flow/funnel looks and feels.